I am a pro comparison shopper.

 What You Get

-Gotham’s Travel Writing course is a comprehensive introduction to the field.
+Gotham’s Travel Writing course is a comprehensive introduction to the field, especially suited to new travel writers.
 It covers all aspects of the travel writing process, from using detail in your work to navigating the business of travel writing.

 Topics of focus include: